RevenueCat

 RCFusePaywallViewSwiftUI component that presents RevenueCat’s native paywall UI on both platforms.

-dependency to your Package.swift file:
+Add the dependency to your Package.swift file:

 let package = Package( name: "my-package", products: [ .library(name: "MyProduct", targets: ["MyTarget"]), ], dependencies: [ .package(url: "https://source.skip.dev/skip-revenue.git", "0.0.0"..<"2.0.0"), ], targets: [ .target(name: "MyTarget", dependencies: [ .product(name: "SkipRevenue", package: "skip-revenue"), .product(name: "SkipRevenueUI", package: "skip-revenue") ]) ])If you only need the core purchase APIs without the paywall UI, you can depend on SkipRevenue alone.